 Image credit: Milena Kremakova

-This series is made up of posts based on author contributions presented at Power, Acceleration and Metrics in Academic Life (2 – 4 December 2015, Prague) which was supported by Strategy AV21 – The Czech Academy of Sciences, explored power, acceleration and metrics in academic life.
+This series is made up of posts developed from the Accelerated Academy series of conferences.
+The first event, held in Prague in December 2015 and hosted by the Czech Academy of Sciences, explored power, acceleration and metrics in academic life.
 The second event, held in Leiden in December 2016 and hosted by the Centre for Science and Technology Studies (CWTS), investigated temporality, evaluation and politics.
-Contributions, compiled below, come from a wide range of disciplinary perspectives and explore the history, development and structure of audit cultures in Higher Education, digitally mediated measurement and the quantification of scholarship.
+Contributions, compiled below, come from a wide range of disciplinary perspectives and explore the history, development and structure of audit cultures in higher education, digitally mediated measurement and the quantification of scholarship.
 This series was coordinated by Mark Carrigan (@) and Filip Vostal (@).
 Videocasts of the conference can be found on the Sociological Review blog.

 The Accelerated Academy